thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/1_pharonic/1_amphoriskoi/cat-1.md

 ## Condition

 Mended; neck, foot, and handles modern additions.
 There is a small amount of discoloration in this area.
 There are a few minor nicks and scratches.

 ## Description

-Amphoriskos [*Neck and rim are not preserved.
-According to preserved examples it probably had a horizontal rim with an almost pointed edge; funnel-shaped neck;*] obtuse-angled junction with rounded shoulder; inverted piriform body; convex bottom; tall outsplayed medium blue foot concave on its underside with a rounded edge.
+Amphoriskos \[Neck and rim are not preserved.
+Preserved examples indicate it probably had a horizontal rim with an almost pointed edge and funnel-shaped neck.\]: obtuse-angled junction with rounded shoulder; inverted piriform body; convex bottom; tall, outward-splayed medium blue foot, concave on its underside with a rounded edge.
 On the shoulder traces of four dark blue handles, probably originally vertical loop handles, are preserved.

-Marvered white turquoise and yellow threads spirally wound around the body from shoulders to almost the bottom eight times and dragged 19 times upwards forming a festoon pattern.
+Marvered white, turquoise, and yellow threads spirally wound around the body from shoulders to almost the bottom eight times and dragged 19 times upwards, forming a festoon pattern.

-Based on its shape (Nolte 1968, p.
-165 Amphoriskoi, Form III.f, wherein several parallels are cited) and decoration this vessel belongs to the products of a workshop, known in bibliography as “Workshop 2” which was established early in the reign of Amenhotep III at Malkata and continued its operation during Amenhotep IV in Amarna.
-(Nolte 1968, Workshop 2a, pp. 88-93).
-The vessels of this group are characterized by their garlands and they can be subdivided into groups, 2a and 2b.
-Our vessel belongs to group 2a where the garland thread is usually thin and even, drawn out with small arches and very curved; the second group shows irregular garlands, sometimes narrower, sometimes wider, and often curved in large arches.
-Usually the decoration comprises yellow, white and light blue threads on an opaque dark blue to translucent copper blue background, just like [2003.146](#) and [2004.2](#).
-The vessels of the first group are elegant, elongated and slender, and those of the second group are broader and more compact.
+Based on its shape ([[Nolte 1968]], p.
+165 amphoriskoi, form III.f, wherein several parallels are cited) and decoration, this vessel belongs among the products of a workshop, known in bibliography as “Workshop 2,” which was established early in the reign of Amenhotep III at Malkata and continued its operation during Amenhotep IV in Amarna ([[Nolte 1968]], workshop 2a, pp. 88–93).
+The vessels of this group are characterized by their garlands, and they can be subdivided into groups 2a and 2b.
+Our vessel belongs to group 2a, where the garland thread is usually thin and even, drawn out with small arches and very curved; the second group shows irregular garlands, sometimes narrower, sometimes wider, and often curved in large arches.
+Usually the decoration comprises yellow, white, and light blue threads on an opaque dark blue to translucent copper blue background, just like 2003.146 and [2004.2](#cat).
+The vessels of the first group are elegant, elongated, and slender, and those of the second group are broader and more compact.

 ## Comparanda

-Nolte 1968, pp. 88-93, pl.
-VI:4; VII: 8, 9, 11.
-Also, Grose 1989, pp. 59-60, no. 5 for a two-handled example; For a four-handled parallel see the MMA, that has been dated to the period of Amenhotep III–Akhenaten, ca. 1391–1336 B.C.. https://www.metmuseum.org/art/collection/search/544828
+[[Nolte 1968]], pp. 88–93, plates VI:4; VII:8, 9, 11.
+Also, [[Grose 1989]], pp. 59–60, no. 5 for a two-handled example; for a four-handled parallel see the MMA piece that has been dated to the period of Amenhotep III–Akhenaten, ca. 1391–1336 BCE: https://www.metmuseum.org/art/collection/search/544828.

 ## Provenance

-**By 1974 – 1988**, Erwin Oppenländer, 1901 – 1988 (Waiblingen, Germany), by inheritance to his son, Gert Oppenländer, 1988; **1988 – 2003**, Gert Oppenländer (Waiblingen, Germany), sold to the J. Paul Getty Museum, 2003.
+By 1974–1988, Erwin Oppenländer, 1901–1988 (Waiblingen, Germany), by inheritance to his son, Gert Oppenländer, 1988; 1988–2003, Gert Oppenländer (Waiblingen, Germany), sold to the J. Paul Getty Museum, 2003

 ## Bibliography

-{von Saldern et al. 1974}, pp. 18, no. 2, pp. 21, ill.
+[[von Saldern et al. 1974]], p.
+18, no. 2; p.
+21, ill.

 ## Exhibitions

-- Molten Color: Glassmaking in Antiquity: The J. Paul Getty Museum at the Getty Villa (Malibu), November 9, 2005 to August 6, 2006; January 11 to April 23, 2007; October 8, 2009 to February 22, 2010.
+Molten Color: Glassmaking in Antiquity (Malibu, 2005–2006; 2007; 2009–2010)